godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 :ref:`TextureProgress <class_TextureProgress>`.

-However, many types of games often need complex user interfaces, like MMOs, traditional RPGs, Simulators, Strategy, etc. These kind of interfaces are also common in some games that include editors to create content, or interfaces for network connectivity.
+However, many types of games often need complex user interfaces, like MMOs, traditional RPGs, Simulators, Strategy, etc. These kinds of interface are also common in some games that include editors to create content, or interfaces for network connectivity.

-Godot user interface uses these kind of controls with the default theme, but they can be skinned to resemble pretty much any kind of user interface.
+Godot's user interface uses these kinds of control with the default theme, but they can be skinned to resemble pretty much any kind of user interface.